Culture of Melbourne: Music

 Melbourne's independent music scene flourished in the 1970s and 1980s with strong support from local venues, street press, community radio stations, and numerous record labels.
 Several distinct post-punk scenes emerged in the inner suburbs, each sharing a DIY ethic and a passion for experimentation.
 Led by the Primitive Calculators, the Fitzroy-based Little Band scene gave rise to groups such as Dead Can Dance and Hunters & Collectors.
 At The Organ Factory in Clifton Hill, conceptual composers mixed with experimental punk outfits, namely Tsk Tsk Tsk and Essendon Airport, out of which grew the funk-tinged pop group I'm Talking, fronted by a young Kate Ceberano.
 St Kilda's Crystal Ballroom became the stomping ground for darker, noisier punk groups, including The Moodists, Crime and the City Solution, and Nick Cave's The Birthday Party.
 Cave and Birthday Party bandmate Mick Harvey went on to form one of Australia's most acclaimed rock bands, Nick Cave and the Bad Seeds, whose evolving multinational lineup has included Melbourne musicians JG Thirlwell (known for his project Foetus), Hugo Race, and Dirty Three violinist Warren Ellis.

 Many independent artists from Melbourne have become internationally notable and regularly tour abroad, including: The Temper Trap, Cut Copy, Architecture in Helsinki, The Drones, Grinderman, Augie March, New Buffalo, The Cat Empire, Dirty Three, Muscles, The Lucksmiths, Ned Collette, The Crayon Fields, Love of Diagrams, Midnight Juggernauts, Gotye, Courtney Barnett, Alex Lahey, G Flip and The Avalanches amongst others.

 Melbourne's lively rock and pop music scene has fostered many internationally renowned artists, including Rogue Traders, Taxiride, Missy Higgins, Madison Avenue, Anthony Callea and The Living End.
 Melbourne-based television shows Young Talent Time and Neighbours gave many singers a launching pad to international success.
 Local talents to come from these shows include Kylie Minogue, Dannii Minogue, Tina Arena, Jamie Redfern and Jason Donovan.
 Another Music TV show that began in Melbourne was Turn It Up!
 It was first shown on Melbourne's Channel 31 and then relayed via satellite and rebroadcast terrestrially to major TV networks in over 22 countries.
 The show had the second largest viewing audience around the world, beaten only by the audience of American Bandstand.
-In one episode, the show presented Melbournes annual festival Moomba to a world audience.
+In one episode, the show presented Melbourne's annual festival Moomba to a world audience.

 Melbourne's metal scene has given rise to acts such as Disembowelment, Ne Obliviscaris, Be'lakor and Deströyer 666.